The Pine Bluff Arkansas Ghetto:

 The city of Pine Bluff has less than 50,000 residents, a population that is declining year by year, as almost 80% of the population is African-American with the city’s white population accounting for only 20%.

 In one of America’s poorest states that only has an average income of $23,000, according to statistics there are communities and neighborhoods in Pine Bluff that have a poverty rate over 70%.

 With companies like Tyson Foods being one of the only major employers of the region, along with the medical field, educational institutions, and Arkansas’ Department of Corrections, finding a good paying job is not easy to obtain for some in Pine Bluff.

 With the lack of opportunities and the proper resources to find opportunities, a last resort is the streets for the ones that have exhausted all their outlets and have been on a constant search with no hope in sight.

 In any city when there is a lack of positive activities, opportunities, and resources crime and street and gang activity usually rises as idle time or the need for money transforms into wrongdoing.

-Within the streets of Pine Bluff, the small metropolitan area of Pine Bluff had a violent crime at 1006.7 per 100,000 inhabitants, only coming in third behind the metropolitan areas of Detroit and Memphis.
+In recent years, the small metropolitan area of Pine Bluff has had a violent crime as high as 1006.7 per 100,000 inhabitants, only coming in third behind the metropolitan areas of Detroit and Memphis.